RedHead17/hw-ruby-intro/lib/Julian_Mary_HW1.txt

 # Part 2

 def hello(name)
-  # YOUR CODE HERE
   "Hello, " + name
 end

 def starts_with_consonant? s
-  # YOUR CODE HERE
   /^[^aeiou\W]/i.match(s) != nil
 end

 def binary_multiple_of_4? s
-  # YOUR CODE HERE
   # Case is true when there are only 1's and 0's and the string ends in at least 1 zero
   # Any number of zeroes and ones, but at least one 1 and ending with a zero